OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/build.md

     > **Note:** Please ensure Intel® Ethernet Adapter Complete Driver Pack is downloaded in a version specified in the instruction from a link containing the `MTL_VER` commit hash.

-5. Install Data Plain with Intel® Media Transport Library patches included:
+5. Install Data Plain with Media Transport Library patches included:
     [Patched DPDK install steps](https://github.com/OpenVisualCloud/Media-Transport-Library/blob/2f1c2a3be417065a4dc9276e2d7344d768e95118/doc/build.md)
     > **Note:** PIP package manager for Python reads proxy settings from environment variables, thus it might be required to re-setup proxy before proceeding, if sudo is used.
 6. Configure VFIO (IOMMU) required by PMD based DPDK: